 - 2 cups beef stock

-- 2 TBSP chopped fresh herbs e.g. rosemary, oregano, parsley or 1 TBSP dried mixed herbs
+- 2 tablespoon chopped fresh herbs e.g. rosemary, oregano, parsley or 1 tablespoon dried mixed herbs

 - 1 bay leaf

 - 1 tablespoon balsamic vinegar

 - 400 g dried or fresh lasagne sheets